 The Executive Board or (in Dutch) CvB (= College van Bestuur)of the ArtEZ University of the Arts consists of two members: Marjolijn Brussaard (President) and Maarten Bremer (Vice-President).
 Together with 10 administrators, the so-called Directors, the CvB decides about, and is to be held accountable for the division of budgets, tuition fees and the overall ArtEZ policy and politics and the implementation thereoff.

-Originating in the early 2000s the Dutch Art Institute (DAI) together with other autonomously curated and programmed MA courses and programmes under the governance of ArtEZ(such as the Werkplaats Typografie and several others) recently became part of an adminstative framework coined "Graduate School", inaugurated in 2016, as an experimental, de-disciplined, and collaborative, but not necessarily homogenuous collective within the larger framework of the ArtEZ University of the Arts.
-Carin Rustema, director Growth and Development Graduate School represents the interests of all master programs in the management consultation with the Executive Board.
-The annual budget of each master program under the responsibility of each Head of Program, is embedded in the overall Graduate School’s budget for which Carin is to be held accountable.
+Originating in the early 2000s the Dutch Art Institute (DAI) together with other autonomously curated and programmed MA courses and programmes under the governance of ArtEZ(such as the Werkplaats Typografie), recently became part of an adminstative framework coined "Graduate School Community", inaugurated in 2016, as an collaborative, but not necessarily homogenuous collective within the larger framework of the ArtEZ University of the Arts.
+The (interim)director Graduate School Community represents the interests of all master programs in the management consultation with the Executive Board.
+The annual budget of each master program under the responsibility of each Head of Program, is embedded in the overall Graduate School’s budget for which interim manager Erik Pastors is to be held accountable.

 2. Participation facilitated by ArtEZ:

 - The Representative Council of ArtEZ ~ in short: MR (Dutch: medezeggenschapsraad)

 Formal relationship with the CvB / Executive Board as well as with the Board of Governors.
 The MR has an advisory role and sometimes right of consent.